-- 1. Power on/off sequencing for the processor complex is controlled by the 3082.
-During the power on sequence, all voltages are checked and adjusted automatically if required.
-Once operational, voltage, current and temperature are monitored.
-The 3082 can power a single regulator on or off when necessary.
-The 3082 also collects error data for FRU (Field Replaceable Unit) isolation. - 2.
-All microcode for the 3084 processor is stored within the 3082 on the IPC files.
+- 2. All microcode for the 3084 processor is stored within the 3082 on the IPC (Integrated Processor Controller) files.
 Each IPC file should have the identical microcode.
 When operating in single image mode, all microcode is loaded from the active side.
-When operating in partitioned mode, microcode for each side is loaded from its own IPC.
+When operating in partitioned mode, microcode for each side is loaded from its own IPC file.
 This microcode supports Central Processor, EXDC, and Processor Controller functions.
 Most of this microcode is associated with the Processor Controller.
 During IML, the CP and EXDC microcode is loaded into the Hardware System Area of Central Storage.
 From the Hardware System Area it will be loaded into the CPs and EXDC(s). - 3.
 Configuration Control Prior to 308X systems, logical configuration was accomplished by issuing an MVS command (VARY CPU, Storage, etc.) and physical reconfiguration was accomplished by setting switches.
 In the 3084 system both logical and physical reconfiguration can be accomplished via MVS commands - 4.
 Error Handling Error handling functions are concentrated in the 3082.
 In addition to the expected functions of error recovery and error recording, the 3082 has the ability to analyze error data and identify failing units.
-This analysis is done in parallel with normal processor operation.
-Refer to the '3081 Design Presentation' for details of 3082 error analysis. - 5.
-Each side of the 3082 Q contains a Service Support Console.
+This analysis is done in parallel with normal processor operation. - 5.
+Each side of the 3082Q contains a Service Support Console.
 This console provides the CE with a vehicle for interacting with the system.
-Error data can be viewed, diagnostics run, etc. The Service Support Console is also used to run the stand alone version of IOCP. - 6.
-When running in single image mode, the 3082 Q provides an additional level of recovery.
-This is because most of the elements within 3082 Q are duplexed in single image mode.
+Error data can be viewed, diagnostics run, etc. The Service Support Console can also be used to run the stand alone version of IOCP. - 6.
+When running in single image mode, the 3082Q provides an additional level of recovery.
+This is because most of the elements within 3082Q are duplexed in single image mode.
 Should a failure occur within an active element, a switch can be made to the standby element.
 More specific information on this recovery process is included later in this section.

-Before getting into the details of how the 3082 Q operates, it may be worth a few minutes to review the 3082 Q components and their functions.
+Before getting into the details of how the 3082Q operates, it may be worthwhile to review the 3082Q components and their functions.

-Each side of the 3082 Q consists of the following components.
+Each side of the 3082Q consists of the following components.

-- 1. Functional Controller A microprocessor with 128K of native storage attached to it. - Programmed I/O Bus Controls the various devices that attach to the PC.
+- 1. Functional Controller A microprocessor with 128K of native storage attached to it. - 2.
+Programmed I/O Bus Controls the various devices that attach to the PC.
 Functionally it provides services similar to those of a channel. - 3.
-Auxiliary Storage 512k bytes of high speed storage that appear to the processor as a zero latency file.
-This storage is used for various tables and data that the PC updates and must have relatively fast access to. - 4.
+Auxiliary Storage 512K bytes of high speed storage that appear to the processor as a zero latency file.
+This storage is used for various tables and data that the PC updates and must access relatively fast. - 4.
 Integrated Processor Controller (IPC) File Fixed (non-removable) file with a capacity of 59 megabytes.
-This file is used to store system microcode, error analysis and diagnostic microcode, EC history, feature information, error logout data, IOCP images, etc. - 5.
+This file is used to store system microcode, error analysis and diagnostic microcode, EC history, feature information, error logout data, IOCDS datasets, etc... - 5.
 Diskette Device Removable diskette with a 1 megabyte capacity.
-This file is used for initial load or refresh of the IPC file and for introducing microcode ECs into the system and other service related functions.
+This file is used for initial load or refresh of the IPC file and for introducing microcode ECs into the system, and other service related functions. - 6.
+TP Modem Provides attachment, via customer supplied telephone line, to RETAIN and remote support location.
+Through this link, all functions can be performed that would normally be performed at the System and Service Support Consoles.

-- 6. TP Modem Provides attachment, via customer supplied telephone line, to RETAIN and remote support location.
-Through this link, all functions can be performed that would normally be performed at the System and Service Support Consoles. - 7.
-Service Support Console A console similar to the 3278-2A that is housed within the Processor Controller.
+- 7. Service Support Console A console similar to the 3278-2A that is housed within the Processor Controller.
 Its functions are described in the '3084 Consoles' section. - 8.
 TCM and Power/Thermal Sensors The Processor Controller is attached to sensors throughout the 3084 system.
 These sensors are used for monitoring and during error recording and recovery. - 9.
 Printer (optional) The function and use of this printer was discussed in the section on 3084 Consoles.